ajoykum/CleaningDataProj/README.md

 15. Use a series of substitue functions to make the column names more readable

-16. Generate the output in a .csv file
+16. Generate the output in a .csv file and .txt file

 17. View the newly created dataset